DreAymi/SAXS_reconstruction_two/README.md

 9. Run train_iq_z.py in directory "train_iq2gene", to train iq2gene network.
 The well-trained model will be saved in directory "train_iq2gene/model".

 10. Run main_iq2z.py in directory "test_run", to do reconstruction test.

+What's more
+You can run get_pr.py to compute the pr profile(instead of iq profile) of all the pisa pdb in directory "samermax_pisa_pdb".
+Then use pr data to train iq2gene network.